-The good news: North Road have been conducting extensive research and development over the past 12 months, and are pleased to announce an upcoming product which will allow use of these previously restricted formats within the open-source software environment!
+The good news: North Road have been conducting extensive research and development, and are pleased to offer a product which allows use of these previously restricted formats within the open-source software environment!

-This document describes the upcoming conversion tool, what we have planned, and how you can access the tool by becoming a project sponsor.
+This page describes our SLYR conversion tool and how you can access the tool by becoming a project sponsor.